The Navy retained the name carried by this vessel at the time of her acquisition.

 (S.P.
 322: tonnage 237 (gross registered); length 145'0"; beam 23'0"; draft 9'0" (mean); complement 36; armament 1 6-pounder)

-W. L. Messick, a wooden-hulled, screw steamer built in 1911 at Norfolk, Va., by Smith and McCoy, was purchased by the Navy on 7 April 1917 from Joseph H. Bellows of Reedville, Va.
-Commissioned simultaneously, W. L. Messick, classified as S. P. 322, was assigned to the 5th Naval District and served as a minesweeper in the Virginia capes area for the duration of World War I. She was subsequently decommissioned and sold on 27 August 1919 to her former owner.
+W. L. Messick, a wooden-hulled, screw steamer built in 1911 at Norfolk, Va., by Smith & McCoy, was purchased by the Navy on 7 April 1917 from Joseph H. Bellows of Reedville, Va.
+Commissioned simultaneously, W. L. Messick, classified as S. P. 322, was assigned to the Fifth Naval District and served as a minesweeper in the Virginia capes area for the duration of the Great War [World War I].
+She was subsequently decommissioned and sold on 27 August 1919 to her former owner.